qualityshepherd/brine/assets/posts/southern_coast.md

 **Twilight Sands** As day transitions into night, shifting dunes and pristine white grains shimmer with an incorporeal glow.
 This landscape presents a mystical spectacle where reality blurs and secrets are laid bare.
 Despite its brilliancy, the sand is surprisingly cold to the touch.
 But it reflects and amplifies the sun's rays with mesmerizing and blinding affect... sometimes literally.

+Nomadic tribes may lay claim to certain areas, and conflicts over resources are not uncommon among them.
+They are quick to dismiss any hint of authority from Yagul Fane and their "wizzards".

  2d6 | Twilight Sands Encounters
 :---:|:--------------------
- 2   | **Sandits** posses a stone that creates a magical sandstorm when submersed in water.
-More water more storm.
+ 2   | **Sandits** us a stone that creates a magical sandstorm when submersed in water.
+More water; more storm.
 They create a storm and attack in the ensuing mayhem.
  3   | 2d6 **Dune Crawlers**
  4   | d6 **Dust Devils**
  5   | **Ghost Caravan**, long abandoned, its cargo untouched and ripe for the taking, but its ghostly guardians may not take kindly to plunderers.